alerta/alerta-docs/_build/html/_sources/configuration.rst.txt

 ~~~~~~~~~~~~~~~~~

 :envvar:`DATABASE_URL`
-    used by both :ref:`Postgres <Postgres connection string>` and
+    used by both :ref:`Postgres <Postgres connection strings>` and
-    :ref:`MongoDB <MongoDB connection string>` for database connection strings
+    :ref:`MongoDB <MongoDB connection strings>` for database connection strings
 :envvar:`DATABASE_NAME`
     database name can be used to override default database defined in ``DATABASE_URL``